 However, for what it is worth, college life prepares you for the unforgiving life that awaits after graduation.
 One way it does this is through regular assignments that are timed.
 You can never afford to submit an assignment late if you want to be classified for a college degree.

 It would be prudent to begin by first reflecting on what a précis contains.

 It should never be a narrative of what the author said in sequence.
 Rather, it is more of providing a skeleton of the arguments in the piece of work.
 A précis is also not rewriting or an essay.

-Even though a critical or rhetorical précis is not an essay, it follows the same structure.
-A précis has an introduction, body paragraphs, and conclusion.
-The introduction is usually a sentence with the author, title, date of publishing, and thesis statement.
+Even though a critical or rhetorical précis is not an essay such as an argumentative or expository essay, it follows the same structure.

 Do not interpret, criticize, or analyze the arguments of the author.
 Where necessary, use quotes or phrases from the text but intelligibly.
-For instance: Paulo Coelho's quotation, “It's part of the human condition to want to share things—thoughts, ideas, opinions,” could become “Humans want to share ideas with others.”
+For instance: Paulo Coelho's quotation, It's part of the human condition to want to share things”thoughts, ideas, and opinions, could become Humans want to share ideas with others.

 The conclusion of your précis should restate the main idea.
 It should have a summary of everything and avoid making any personal judgments on the original piece.